blogmywiki/Morse/README.md

 You'll need:
 - 2 BBC micro:bits
-- 3 crocodile clip leads
-- at least 1 USB lead for flashing the code
+- at least 1 micro USB lead for flashing the code
 - a computer
 - battery pack or USB lead for powering the second micro:bit